flipperdevices/docs/en/content/usage/applications/power.md

 This line shows current voltage levels: from the fuel gauge and from the charger respectively.

 !!! warning
-    Voltage level given by the charger is correct only during the charging process.
+    The voltage level given by the charger is correct only during the charging process.

 ### Charge